ibm-cloud-docs/openwhisk/actions.md

 1. Create a package.

-    ```
+    ```bash
     ibmcloud fn package create <package_name>
     ```
     {: pre}

 2. Get a summary of the package.
 Notice that the package is empty.

-    ```
+    ```bash
     ibmcloud fn package get --summary <package_name>
     ```
     {: pre}

     **Example output**

-    ```
+    ```sh
     package /<namespace>/<package_name>
     ```
     {: screen}

-4. Create an action and include it in the package.
+3. Create an action and include it in the package.
 Creating an action in a package requires that you prefix the action name with a package name.
 Package nesting is not allowed.
 A package can contain only actions and can't contain another package.

-    ```
+    ```bash
     ibmcloud fn action create <package_name>/<action_name> <app_file>
     ```
     {: pre}

-5. Get a summary of the package.
+4. Get a summary of the package.

-    ```
+    ```bash
     ibmcloud fn package get --summary <package_name>
     ```
     {: pre}

     **Example output**

-    ```
+    ```sh
     package /<namespace>/<package_name>
     action /<namespace>/<package_name>/<action_name>
     ```